Samo0203/CheckM8/README.md

-# ♟️ CheckM8: Interactive Chess Learning and Analysis System
+# ♟️ CheckM8: Interactive Chess Learning & Analysis System

 **CheckM8** is an extension designed primarily for **beginner-level chess players** to enhance learning on Lichess.org.
 It extends the native arrow tool with persistent, colored, numbered, and engine-analyzed arrows, move repetition tracking, and intuitive legal-move visualization to help newcomers understand piece movement and basic strategy.